OsaPL/Versus-Brawl/notes.md

 DM and CTF seem to work just fine, even if over 4+ players

 # Arena mode:
+0. Test the survival part, `KillAll` == false
-1. Probably one more map arena map.
+1. Probably one more map arena map (get the cave one and catapult spawned characters onto arena?)
 2. Finish the lava tower map, create that space race map.
+3. `ScaleWithPlayers` in Arena mode should be a float, how hard does it scale? (not integer values will convert decimal enemy count values into % chance to add one more)

 # DO THOSE THINGS:
 - `speed` on staticAnimator should also work for frames (in integer form only for > 1), 2x is "skip a frame", 0.5x is "render frame two times" etc